amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 1.	**Select "Users and Groups" from the left-hand panel**
 1.	**Review your users in the right-hand panel**
 1.	**Click on the "Groups" tab in the right-hand panel**
-    - The precedence value indicates which group’s role should be chosen for a user if a user is a part of multiple groups
+    - The precedence value indicates which group’s role should be chosen for a user if a user is a member of multiple groups
 1.	**Click on the "adminGroup" to review the group details for standard users**
     - *Which IAM role is assigned to this group?*
-    - *Can the IAM role and predence settings be edited?*
+    - *Can the IAM role and precedence settings be edited?*
 1.	**Click on the "Groups" breadcrumb in the right-hand panel to go back**
 1.	**Click on the "clientGroup" to review its settings**
-    - *Is this a different IAM role assigned to this group than the "adminGroup?"*
+    - *Is a different IAM role assigned to this group than the "adminGroup?"*
 1.	**Click on Attributes in the left-hand panel**
     - *Are there any required attributes for new users in this user group?*
     - *Are there any custom attributes for users in this user group?*